 My role as a facilitator is to hold the space for you to learn how to channel, move, release and recalibrate your energy.
 Reclaiming this ability opens the door to the flexibility, self-awareness, pattern-breaking, and sense of connection that is needed for true recovery.

 Throughout this website you can learn about the individual sessions I offer, my approach to working with the modalities I practice, and the many groups I offer.
 I also offer Reiki Training, including a curriculum specifically for Psychotherapists.
 If you want to get to know me better through my writing, you can subscribe to my newsletter or read my blog Inward Vision.

-Mikella (she/they) is a licensed Art Therapist, Therapeutic Coach, Hypnosis practitioner, Breathwork Facilitator, Reiki Master Teacher, and 13th Octave LaHoChi Master living and working on occupied Lenape land currently known as NYC.
-She has a passion for helping individuals and couples to recognize and cultivate their innate strengths, and to promote healing through mindful practices, insight, play and creative process.
+Mikella (she/they) is a licensed Art Therapist, Hypnosis practitioner, Breathwork Facilitator, Medium, Reiki Master Teacher, and 13th Octave LaHoChi Master living and working on occupied Lenape land currently known as NYC.
+She has a passion for helping individuals to recognize and cultivate their innate strengths, and to promote healing through mindful practices, insight, play and creative process.
 After graduating from New York University she worked in a variety of community-based, outpatient, acute care, and residential settings allowing her to develop expertise with diverse populations including children.
 Her focus in her private psychotherapy practice was providing LGBTQIA2+ affirming, and trauma-informed healing care for adults.
 Through over thirteen years of trauma-focused therapy she has found that many are in need of more flexible options for therapeutic support that have an expansive use of different practices to support healing.
 She also wishes to offer support to those who are further along in their healing journey and may have started to encounter the limits of ongoing psychotherapy.

 A note about fees and sliding scale: I recognize that individual sessions can be a financial burden, and am strongly committed to making this work financially accessible while also honoring my capacity to hold space effectively and sufficiently caring for myself.

-Individual sessions are generally the most expensive due to the time, preparation, and effort that goes into such targeted work; the full rate for Individual sessions is $175/ 55 minutes and there are a limited number of sliding scale coaching sessions beginning at $100 which are accessible by using the coaching codes indicated on my booking site.
-If you are in need of sliding scale please read the instructions on my booking page and apply the appropriate codes.
+Individual sessions are generally the most expensive due to the time, preparation, and effort that goes into such targeted work; the full rate for Individual sessions is $175/ 55 minutes and there are a limited number of sliding scale sessions, please ask if you need one.
 Full cost sessions help make it possible offer a sliding scale to those who need it, and so I ask that you consider this when scheduling a sliding scale appointment.
 BIPOC and trans/gnc folx may also utilize sliding scale appointments regardless of financial need.
 Packages and subscriptions are also available to reduce costs for those wishing to work together more consistently.

 Periodically certain appointments may become unavailable to new clients.
 The reason for limiting the number of appointments is because I take my responsibilities as space holder very seriously, and can only work with a certain number of individuals at a given time and offer the quality of care and attention that you deserve.